October 1, 2013 | 86

 Of batrachosauroidids and scapherpetontids (…. or scapherpetids)

 Having discussed cryptobranchoids, I should say that there are a couple of entirely fossil salamander groups – naming Batrachosauroididae and Scapherpetontidae* – that have sometimes been regarded as part of this clade (Estes 1969).
 However, Estes (1981) later classified batrachosauroidids with proteids (olms and mudpuppies) and scapherpetids with ambystomatids.
-Batrachosauroidids have a fossil record that extends from the Upper Cretaceous to the Pliocene (a possible member of the groups has been reported from the Jurassic-Cretaceous boundary, however) and they’re known from North America as well as Germany and France.
+Batrachosauroidids have a fossil record that extends from the Upper Cretaceous to the Pliocene (a possible member of the group has been reported from the Jurassic-Cretaceous boundary, however) and they’re known from North America as well as Germany and France.
 They seem to have been large, long-bodied salamanders, probably with reduced limbs, with subtriangular, poorly ossified skulls superficially similar to those of amphiumas.
 Long ‘stalks’ on the occipital condyles suggest an ability to elevate the cranium extensively and hence open the jaws wide.
 Large size is indicated by the known skull and jaw remains: Batrachosauroides and Opisthotriton both have skulls about 30 mm long, which isn’t bad for a salamander.

 * David Marjanović reminds me (see comments) that it should really be Scapherpetidae.